datastax/python-driver/docs/installation.rst

     $ # installing from pip
     $ CASS_DRIVER_BUILD_CONCURRENCY=8 pip install scylla-driver

+Note that by default (when CASS_DRIVER_BUILD_CONCURRENCY is not specified), concurrency will be equal to the number of logical cores on your machine.

 OSX Installation Error
 ^^^^^^^^^^^^^^^^^^^^^^
 If you're installing on OSX and have XCode 5.1 installed, you may see an error like this::